a

 Your future has already arrived in the present moment.
 Instead of creating a list of things you want to accomplish in the future, create a list of ways you are already accomplishing and some of things you want to do in the future.
 Say what?
 I mean it – sit down and try it right now.

-Here are the rules – Read the rest of this entry »
+Here are the rules – Read more »

 You thought the Money was Tight in Schools Before…